GREAT STREETS AKRON MATCHING FAÇADE GRANT PROGRAM GUIDELINES

 Other things to note:

-Visit the resources section of our website Greatstreetsakron.com for additional resources, design guide and reference documents.
+- Visit the resources section of our website Greatstreetsakron.com for additional grant opportunities, sources of capital, design guide, CPTED manual, reference documents, and other helpful materials.